ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 1. Configure the path with a token bucket policer (e.g., rate limit with a specific initial burst size and no additional buffering beyond the bucket).
+   See {{TrafficPolicing}} for more details.
-2. Start a flow and let it reach PROBE_BW.
+3. Start a flow and let it reach PROBE_BW.
-3. Verify that when the burst size is exhausted and the policer drops packets, BBR reacts to the loss by adapting `BBR.inflight_shortterm` and `BBR.bw_shortterm`.
+4. Verify that when the burst size is exhausted and the policer drops packets, BBR reacts to the loss by adapting `BBR.inflight_shortterm` and `BBR.bw_shortterm`.
-4. Ensure BBR eventually reaches a stable operating point that conforms to the token rate without excessive continuous packet loss.
+5. Ensure BBR eventually reaches a stable operating point that conforms to the token rate without excessive continuous packet loss.

 ## Handling Spurious Loss Recovery in Test Cases